godalming123/common-assembly/readme.md

   - Can reuse previously allocated data in new allocations, provided the previous data is not used again
 - Pointers are unique by default, so the compiler can produce better optimizations by making more assumptions about the code
 - All of the code is optimized in one compilation unit, so the optimizer knows exactly what the code in other files and libraries does, rather than having to guess
+- The compiler, language, and tooling help the programmer to optimize their code:
+  - There should be some representation of the optimized code that the compiler generates at it's lowest level that is still CPU architecture independent
+  - There could be a language feature for each function to specify another function to generate it's fuzzing data.
+Tooling could use this fuzzing data to test the performance of a function by runing the function with this fuzzing data, and creating a graph that compares the size of the function's different arguments with the time it takes to run, and it's peak memory consumption.
 - A design that de-emphasizes or does not support polymorphism, since polymorphism:
   - Requires another layer of pointer indirection
   - Makes moving code from the function definition to the function call and vice-versa harder for the optimizer